m-t-o-s/mtos/README.md

 construction from p2p data.

-Out of band key transfer is achieved through nfc, bluetooth, qr-codes, and manually entering hashes.  the feteration of **mtos** servers knows very little about the screens that operate as the nodes of the p2p network.
+Out of band key transfer is achieved through nfc, bluetooth, qr-codes, and manually entering hashes.  the federation of **mt-servers** knows very little about the screens that operate as the nodes of the p2p network.
 The only data that the server transmits is to notify screens that key transfer requests have been initialized.  because key transfer is user initiated while a user is in